Please see below for UCLan’s student privacy notices.

 Article 6(1)(c), which allows us to process personal data when it is necessary to comply with a legal obligation.
 We are legally required to provide some reports and statistics to external agencies, as well as monitoring compliance with laws relating to immigration (e.g. visas) and equality, among other things.

-Article 6(1)(e), which allows us to process personal data where it is necessary to perform a task in the public interest.
-Some internal reporting and monitoring; teaching and research; auditing; and the provision of student support; is carried out as part of our tasks in the public interest
+Article 6(1)(e), which allows us to process personal data where it is necessary to perform a task in the public interest Research and teaching; some internal reporting and monitoring; auditing; and the provision of student support is carried out as part of our public tasks.
+We may also rely on this lawful basis to process personal data where it is necessary for the public tasks of other organisations, such as when we disclose information to HESA (see ‘Who will my personal information be shared with?’ for further information) or when we disclose information to third parties for surveys and research purposes which are not directly related to UCLan.

 Article 6(1)(f), which allows us to process personal data where it is in our, or someone else’s, legitimate interests to do so and it does not unduly prejudice your rights and freedoms.
 We rely on this condition to, among other things: